modernistik/parse-stack/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Overview
-Parse-Stack is a full stack framework that utilizes several ideas behind [DataMapper](http://datamapper.org/docs/find.html) and [ActiveModel](https://github.com/rails/rails/tree/master/activemodel) to manage and maintain larger scale ruby applications and tools that utilize the Parse Platform.
+Parse-Stack is a full stack framework that utilizes several ideas behind [DataMapper](http://datamapper.org/docs/find.html) and [ActiveModel](https://github.com/rails/rails/tree/master/activemodel) to manage and maintain larger scale ruby applications and tools that utilize the [Parse Server Platform](https://github.com/ParsePlatform/parse-server).
 If you are familiar with these technologies, the framework should feel familiar to you.

 ```ruby